 (c) comply with the prescribed expenditure conditions applicable to such land unless partial or total exemption therefrom is granted in such manner as is prescribed;

+(ca) not use ground disturbing equipment when mining on such land unless —

+(i) the lessee has lodged in the prescribed manner a programme of work in respect of that use and the programme has been approved in writing by the Minister or a prescribed official; or

+(ii) that use is dealt with in a relevant mining proposal;

 (d) not assign, underlet or part with possession of such land or any part thereof without the prior written consent of the Minister, or of an officer of the Department acting with the authority of the Minister;

 (e) lodge with the Department at Perth such periodical reports and returns as may be prescribed;

+(ea) furnish to the Minister such geological samples obtained in the course of operations conducted by the lessee under the lease as the Minister may request;

 (f) promptly report in writing to the Minister details of all minerals of economic significance discovered in, on or under the land the subject of the mining lease;

-(g) be liable to have the lease forfeited if he is in breach of any of the covenants or conditions of the lease, if he fails to comply with any requirement under section 84A(1) in relation to the lease or if a report required under paragraph (e) or section 115A in relation to the land the subject of the lease is not filed in accordance with this Act.
+(g) be liable to have the lease forfeited if he is in breach of any of the covenants or conditions of the lease, if he fails to comply with any requirement under section 84A(2) or 115B(2) in relation to the lease or if a report required under paragraph (e) or section 115A in relation to the land the subject of the lease is not filed in accordance with this Act.

+(1a) In subsection (1)(ca)(ii) —

+“relevant mining proposal” means —

+(a) a mining proposal that accompanied the application for the mining lease under section 74(1)(ca); or

+(b) a mining proposal for which there is approval as described in section 82A(2)(b).

+(1b) Without limiting or otherwise affecting the application of the other provisions of subsection (1), paragraph (ca) of that subsection does not apply to a mining lease granted pursuant to a Government agreement, as defined in section 2 of the Government Agreements Act 1979, in accordance with proposals approved, deemed to be approved or determined under the agreement.

 (2) Every mining lease shall contain a provision that after receiving the warden’s recommendation for forfeiture of a lease for breach of any covenant or condition of the lease by the lessee, the Minister may, as he thinks fit, impose a penalty not exceeding $50 000 as an alternative to the forfeiture of the lease.

 (3) Where any penalty imposed as an alternative to forfeiture of the lease pursuant to subsection (2) is not paid within the time specified by the Minister, or within 30 days of written notice of the penalty being given by the Minister to the lessee if no other time is specified by the Minister, the lease shall thereupon be forfeited.

 [Section 82 amended by No. 100 of 1985 s.
 56; No. 22 of 1990 s.
 38; No. 37 of 1993 s.
 28(1); No. 58 of 1994 s.
 30; No. 17 of 1999 s.
 15(2); No. 15 of 2002 s.
-28.]
+28; No. 39 of 2004 s.
+32(1), (2), 38, 45 and 97(3).]